awvalenti/rdx/README.md

 An offline tool to create, view, save and load chess board positions, made with pure HTML/CSS/JavaScript and Unicode.

+Code is condensed on a single HTML file for some reasons:
+- Easy distribution
+- Zero project setup
+- Code is small enough

 # How to run...

 ## ...from the internet